 - Make the sign-up process more user-friendly.
 (Required)

 - Newsletter sign-up is getting lost in the footer.
 Let’s try a sidebar.
-(This can wait)
+(Optional)

 Use Straightforward, Specific Language

 Fluff words say nothing to your designer.
 If you find yourself using subjective words, then you are setting yourself up for disappointment.
 Aim to use concrete words that leave little room for interpretation.
 This will help you get your initial vision across and provide constructive, usable feedback.

 Instead of “flair” – You want bigger, brighter, or more dynamic images and graphics.
 You want more engaging copy.

 Instead of “fun” – Do you want fun like a 6-year old’s superhero birthday party?
 Or fun like skipping class to smoke in high school?
 If you think the design needs more “fun” you might actually be looking for brighter colors, softer lines, and light-hearted copy.

 Instead of “pop” – If it’s not popping then the design isn’t drawing in the eye the way you want it to.
 Ask the designer to put more emphasis on the logo, key points, or visuals so they direct the viewer’s eye.